Robert Bryce (writer): George W. Bush

 In 1993, Bryce wrote a piece for the Christian Science Monitor about George W. Bush's jump into the Texas gubernatorial race arguing that Bush would "pose a formidable challenge" to then Democratic Governor Ann Richards.
-Bryce also referred to Karl Rove a "savvy political consultant."
+Bryce also referred to Karl Rove as a "savvy political consultant."

 Bryce predicted that Bush would win the White House in a 1999 piece for The Austin Chronicle, and was the first journalist to report on how Bush's ownership of the Texas Rangers would become a financial asset.

 Bryce also analyzed how Bush and his partners used the power of eminent domain to profit off of land they did not own.

 "I am Sullied-No More"

 In 2007, Bryce featured 44-year-old Colonel Theodore S. Westhusing's suicide note in an article for the Texas Observer titled, "I am Sullied-No More."
 In it he argues that Westhusing chose death over dishonor while faced with the Iraq war's corruption.